SalesOutreach LogoSalesOutreach

 4. The CTA

-High-converting CTAs:
+High-performing CTAs:

-• "Worth a 15-minute call this week?"
+• "Worth a 15-minute look?"

 The 100-word rule